Table of contents

 Pricing and value for money

 Atera’s pricing plans are all-inclusive.
 Users gain access to IT documentation and all other essential IT management tools, such as RMM, PSA, patch management, and so on.
-Atera Copilot and Atera’s Network discovery tools are available as an add-on.

-Atera G2 rating: 4.6 out of 5.0 stars (600+ reviews)
+Atera G2 rating: 4.6 out of 5.0 stars (800+ reviews)

 What Atera users are saying on G2:

-Atera Capterra rating: 4.6 out of 5.0 stars (300+ reviews)
+Atera Capterra rating: 4.6 out of 5.0 stars (400+ reviews)

 What Atera users are saying on Capterra:

-G2 rating: 4.7 out of 5.0 stars (400+ reviews)
+G2 rating: 4.7 out of 5.0 stars (450+ reviews)

-Capterra rating: 4.7 out of 5.0 stars (200+ reviews)
+Capterra rating: 4.7 out of 5.0 stars (240+ reviews)

 Document360 pricing:

-IT Glue is one of Kaseya’s products.
-IT departments and MSPs use it for IT documentation.
-Its main features are a centralized repository for storing and organizing documentation, password management, and network diagrams.
-IT Glue integrates with 60+ RMM, PSA, and IT management tools.
+Its main features are a centralized repository for storing and organizing documentation, password management for storing and rotating passwords, and automated device discovery.
+IT Glue integrates with 60+ RMM, PSA, and IT management tools, including Kaseya products like Kaseya VSA and BMS.

-G2 rating: 4.7 out of 5.0 stars (500+ reviews)
+G2 rating: 4.7 out of 5.0 stars (600+ reviews)

-Capterra rating: 4.6 out of 5.0 stars (250+ reviews)
+Capterra rating: 4.6 out of 5.0 stars (300+ reviews)

 IT Glue pricing:

-• Basic: $29 per user, per month
+- Basic: $29 per user, per month

-• Select: $36 per user, per month
+- Select: $38 per user, per month

-• Enterprise: $42 per user, per month
+- Enterprise: $42 per user, per month

-Confluence integrates with other Atlassian products—such as Jira Service Management and Trello—for more IT management capabilities.
+Confluence integrates with other Atlassian products, such as Jira Service Management and Trello, for more IT management capabilities.
 It also offers a mobile app for users interested in managing IT documents on the go.

-G2 rating: 4.1 out of 5.0 stars (3,000+ reviews)
+G2 rating: 4.1 out of 5.0 stars (3,500+ reviews)

-Capterra rating: 4.5 out of 5.0 stars (3,000+ reviews)
+Capterra rating: 4.5 out of 5.0 stars (3,500+ reviews)

 Confluence pricing:

-• Free: Basic level documentation for up to 10 users
+- Free: Basic level documentation for up to 10 users

-• Standard: $4.89 per month, per user
+- Standard: $5.16 per month, per user

-• Premium: $8.97 per month, per user
+- Premium: $9.73 per month, per user

 G2 rating: 4.1 out of 5.0 stars (30+ reviews)